-- Upper diagram on the right shows this type of connectivity for access to Genesys Multicloud CX services and WebRTC phone communications. - Lower diagram on the right shows this type of connectivity for the Genesys Softphone SIP mode communications.
+- Upper diagram on the right shows this type of connectivity for access to the services. - Lower diagram on the right shows this type of connectivity for the Genesys Softphone SIP mode communications.

 The phone communicates with the customer's SBC over a private network.
-The customer's SBC communicates with the Genesys Multicloud CX cloud SBC.
+The customer's SBC communicates with the cloud SBC WebRTC Phone (in WWE)